Cross-Layer Semantic Flow Reconstruction for Attack Detection in Agentic Systems: Method

 \section{Method}

-As illustrated in Figure~\ref{fig:archtecture}, \SysName comprises three interconnected modules: (1) a \textbf{Data Collection Module} that captures fine-grained interaction data between agents and system entities; (2) a \textbf{Semantic Extracting \& Flow Reconstruction Module} that analyzes unstructured interaction logs to extract semantic primitives and synthesize execution flows; and (3) a \textbf{Trajectory Scrutiny Module} that audits these reconstructed paths to identify and detect latent attack vectors.
+As illustrated in Figure~\ref{fig:archtecture}, \SysName comprises three interconnected modules: (1) a \textbf{Data Collection Module} that captures fine-grained interaction data between agents and system entities; (2) a \textbf{Semantic Extracting \& Flow Reconstruction Module} that analyzes unstructured interaction logs to extract semantic primitives and reconstruct candidate behavioral trajectories; and (3) a \textbf{Trajectory Analysis Module} that audits these candidate behavioral trajectories to identify and detect latent attack vectors.